QualityOps/wdio-timeline-reporter/README.md

 > A one stop shop WebdriverIO reporter for an aggregated visualisation of your test results because "Seeing is believing"

-_**WARNING!!!
-VERSION 5 of webdriverio is not currently supported**_

 ![example.png](./images/example.png)

 ## Why use it?
 Because we spend a lot of time debugging failing tests switching from terminal output to viewing error screenshots etc. This reporter aggregates all the typical information you will need into one report.
 Run tests and have a nice timeline of events you can look back at to further verify everything looks ok.
 Quite a few other use cases out there...

 #### Features include:
 1. Works great with Mocha and Jasmine frameworks.
-Also works with Cucumber but every step will be reported as a test)
+Also works with Cucumber but every step will be reported as a test
 2. Loud Summary of the Test Results.
 3. Detail of each test run including all screenshots captured during test execution.
 4. Test Results filtering.
 Great for focusing on failed tests
 5. Error stack trace attached to test.
 6. Ability to add additional information to test at runtime.
 7. No post processing required.
 On completion of wdio test process, a static html report file will get generated.
-8. Screenshot service to manage the taking of screenshots including resizing of the images.
+8. Timeline service to manage the taking of screenshots including resizing of the images.

-__Note that inbuilt image manipulation capability makes this reporter quite sizeable in comparison to the others__

 An example html report can be found [here](http://htmlpreview.github.io/?https://github.com/QualityOps/wdio-timeline-reporter/blob/master/images/example-timeline-report.html)

 Instructions on how to install `WebdriverIO` can be found [here](http://webdriver.io/guide/getstarted/install.html).

 ## Installation

+For version compatible with webdriverio v4 see [here](https://github.com/QualityOps/wdio-timeline-reporter/tree/V4)

 ```shell
 npm install --save wdio-timeline-reporter